▶️ LISTEN TO THIS ARTICLE

 The ReAct framework, introduced by Yao et al. in 2022, formalized this for language models.
 Instead of generating answers directly, ReAct agents alternate between reasoning steps and actions.
 The model thinks aloud about what it knows, what it needs to find out, which tool to use, what the result means, what to try next.
 This interleaving of thought and action lets agents solve multi-step problems that require information gathering, verification, and course correction.

-Chain-of-thought prompting laid the groundwork.
+Chain-of-thought prompting laid the groundwork, though The Prompt Engineering Ceiling reveals its structural limits.
 Asking models to show their reasoning before answering improved performance across benchmarks.
 Tree-of-thought extended it to branching exploration, evaluating multiple reasoning paths simultaneously.
 Graph-of-thought added memory and backtracking, letting agents revisit earlier hypotheses when new evidence arrives.
 Each iteration added structure to the deliberative process.

 The underlying architecture traces back to BDI (Beliefs-Desires-Intentions), formalized by Rao and Georgeff in 1991.
 Agents maintain beliefs about the current state, desires representing goals, and intentions encoding committed plans.
 The reasoning cycle updates beliefs based on perception, generates plans to satisfy desires, commits to intentions, executes actions, repeats.
 The framework was designed for autonomous spacecraft and industrial control systems, but it maps cleanly onto modern LLM agents.

 The trade-off is cost and latency.
 Deliberative agents burn tokens on reasoning that users never see.
-A task that takes GPT-4 five seconds and 500 tokens might take o3 thirty seconds and 15,000 tokens.
-At $2 per million input tokens and $8 per million output tokens (o3's mid-2025 pricing), that internal deliberation adds up.
-For problems where correctness justifies the cost, like medical diagnosis, financial analysis, and code generation, it's worth it.
-For simple queries, reactive agents are cheaper and faster.
+For problems where correctness justifies the cost, such as high-stakes analysis or complex code generation, that may be worth it.
+For simple queries, reactive agents are usually cheaper and faster.

 Hybrid Agents: Combining Fast Reaction with Slow Deliberation